aaronlelevier/aaronlelevier.github.io/_posts/2018-06-05-intro-to-graphs.md

 Can you take any random grid and also random sequence and comput this?
 ```

 This can be solved by loading the random 3x3 data into an *adjacency matrix*.
 The adjacent positions in the grid are connections, or `1`'s, otherwise they are `0`'s.
-Then this data structure is used as a lookup to solve how many steps it takes.
+An adjacency matrix can be used as a lookup to solve how many steps it takes.

 And *adjacency list* could also be used.